-- 4.1 The 2005 Order states that the maximum length of time a member can serve as either Chair and Deputy-Chair is two full Council terms.
-Transport Scotland have issued updated advice on 9 June 2017 which is included as an Annex which provides further clarification on the position of maximum term of office and that as either Chair or Deputy Chair, a member's period of service cannot extend into a third council term. - 4.2 This updated guidance confirms as previously discussed in Board reports, that Councillor Imrie cannot stand as Chair.
+4.1 The 2005 Order states that the maximum length of time a member can serve as either Chair and Deputy-Chair is two full Council terms.
+Transport Scotland issued updated advice on 9 June 2017 which is included as an Annex which provides further clarification on the position of maximum term of office and that as either Chair or Deputy Chair, a member's period of service cannot extend into a third council term.